IoT Device Engineering

 IoT – Networking – Control

 Leveraging extensive experience with internet of things engineering and IoT app development, Cardinal Peak empowers clients with the ability to quickly design products that seamlessly integrate with mobile applications and cloud systems.
-By their nature, IoT systems are complex systems requiring detailed knowledge of communications protocols, security standards, data collection, AI/ML and analytics.
+By their nature, IoT systems are complex and require detailed knowledge of communications protocols, security standards, data collection, AI/ML and analytics.
 As many IoT applications are high volume, designing to minimize both the device BOM and the long-term cloud costs is crucial.
-Our team understands those requirements and possesses the skills and experience necessary to develop devices that can thrive in today’s networked ecosystems.
+Our team understands those requirements and possesses the skills and experience necessary to develop connected devices that can thrive in today’s networked ecosystems.

 Our Case Studies: IoT Product Engineering Services